 While typical of COVID-19, these all may be symptoms of some other illness, too.
-Call your primary care provider if you experience symptoms and believe you have been in close contact with an infected person.
+Call your primary care provider if you have symptoms and believe you were in close contact with an infected person.
 You can also speak with a physician using Express Care or MyUCDavisHealth.

 If someone is showing these symptoms, you should seek emergency medical care immediately:

 bluish lips or face

 This is not a complete list of possibly symptoms.
 Call your primary care provider for any other symptoms that seem severe or are a concern to you.

 Fever and cough are the most common COVID-19 symptoms in children, according to the CDC.
 "The symptoms of COVID-19 are similar in adults and children and can look like other common illnesses, like colds, strep throat, or allergies," the CDC reports.

 In addition to the COVID-19 symptoms listed above, children may also experience:

 poor feeding, especially for babies under 1 year old.